Product series: Dermastamp

 Studies show that microneedling with dermastamp can effectively stimulate collagen production, improve skin texture, and promote hair growth with regular use.

-How often should you use a dermastamp?
+How often should one use a dermastamp?

-With needles at 0.5 mm, treatment can be performed every one to two weeks.
-For needles that are 1.0â1.5 mm, an interval of 4â6 weeks between treatments is recommended.
+With needles of 0.5 mm, treatment can be performed every one to two weeks.
+For needles that are 1.0–1.5 mm, an interval of 4–6 weeks between treatments is recommended.

 Does it hurt to use dermastamp?

-Shorter needles (0.25â0.5 mm) cause only slight discomfort, while longer needles (1.0â1.5 mm) can be felt more and may cause temporary stinging.
+Shorter needles (0.25–0.5 mm) cause only slight discomfort, while longer needles (1.0–1.5 mm) can be felt more and may cause for temporary stinging.

 What is the difference between dermastamp and dermaroller?

-Dermastamp works by stamping the needles straight into the skin, allowing for precise treatment of smaller areas.
+Dermastamp works by stamping the needles straight into the skin, allowing precise treatment of smaller areas.
 Dermaroller, on the other hand, is rolled over larger areas and is ideal for general skin rejuvenation.

 When should you not use dermastamp?